 he physical effects of a meth addiction aren’t limited to skin problems on the face and body – another devastating effect is “meth mouth,” tooth decay that happens as a result of meth use.
 The drug causes dry mouth and reduced saliva, which doesn’t allow the mouth to neutralize acids.
 The acids then eat away at the teeth and gums, causing major dental problems.
 Meth abusers often have cravings for highly sweet foods like candy and sugary drinks, exacerbating the problem of tooth decay.
 It is also thought that the corrosive effect of the chemicals in meth may cause wearing away of the tooth enamel.

 The American Dental Association reported that the teeth of people addicted to meth are characterized by being blackened, stained, rotting, crumbling and falling apart.
 Often, the teeth can’t be salvaged and must be removed.
 The study also found that the more meth a person used, the worse their tooth decay was.
 This is likely caused by a combination of dry mouth and long periods of poor oral hygiene.

 Ultimately, meth is a potent, dangerous drug that can have irreversible effects on both the appearance and brains of users.
 The harmful effects of meth are long-lasting and can scar a patient for life.
-In addition to these long-lasting effects, users are also at increased risk of diseases such as hepatitis B and C, and HIV.
+In addition to these long-lasting effects, meth abusers are also at increased risk of diseases such as hepatitis B and C, and HIV.
 This is because users that inject meth often share needles.
 The National Institute on Drug Abuse also reports that meth may speed up the progression of HIV/AIDS and worsen symptoms of the disease.

-The professional clinical staff at Northbound Treatment Services are highly-trained at helping individuals quit meth and start down a path of long-term sobriety.
+The professional clinical staff at Northbound Treatment are highly-trained at helping individuals quit meth and start down a path of long-term sobriety.